r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 ## Troubleshooting library loading failures

-Sometimes a package DLL is linked succesfully, but the DLL cannot be loaded.
+Sometimes a package DLL is linked successfully, but the DLL cannot be loaded.
 Sometimes it can be loaded on the machine where it was built, but not on another machine.
 One example is the linking of console API present on Windows 10, but not on Windows Server.
 A common problem why a DLL cannot be